pug-php/ci-pug-engine/README.md

 ## Installation

 You need PHP 5.4 or later to run ci-pug.
-If you use a earlier version of PHP we recommand you to upgrade.
-If you cannot you can download the [library version](https://github.com/pug-php/ci-pug) of ci-pug (available on PHP 5.3).
+If you use an earlier version of PHP we recommend you to upgrade.
+If you cannot, you can download the [library version](https://github.com/pug-php/ci-pug) of ci-pug (available on PHP 5.3).